Nikolai Kurnakov

-Nikolai Semyonovich Kurnakov (Николай Семёнович Курнаков; 6 December 1860 – 19 March 1941) was a Russian chemist, who is internationally recognized as the originator of physicochemical analysis.
+Nikolai Semyonovich Kurnakov (Николай Семёнович Курнаков; 6 December [O.S.
+24 November] 1860 – 19 March 1941) was a Russian chemist, who is internationally recognized as the originator of physicochemical analysis.
 He also was one of the principal founders of the platinum industry in the Soviet Union.
 A chemical reaction that he pioneered, known as the Kurnakov test, is still used to differentiate cis from trans isomers of divalent platinum and is his best-known contribution to coordination chemistry.

 Early life and career

 Kurnakov was born in Nolinsk, Vyatka Governorate.
 He attended a high school at Nizhny Novgorod and later studied at the Mining Institute in St. Petersburg.
 Distantly related to organic chemist Vladimir Markovnikov, he made an early choice of a chemistry career, setting up a home laboratory at 14.
 He published his first article on alum crystallization and sodium thioantimoniate in 1882.
 In the same year he graduated as a mining engineer.

 During a trip to France, Germany and Austria, Kurnakov studied salt manufacturing in several locations.
 The scientific work of this trip became his Ph.D. thesis, which he completed in 1884.